fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

 Bob started to work at a new company.
 Soon he realized his new job would have a lot to do with a very old and complex legacy system.
 It was an anemic code without tests.
-There wasn't neither any documentation.
+There was neither any documentation.
 No explanations about underlying workflows which should represent the decisions made to solve business requirements which someday were asked by some stakeholder, then added to the backlog, implemented and delivered.
-However, that stakeholder wasn't in the company any more as well as the first developers.
+However, that stakeholder wasn't in the company anymore as well as the first developers.

 What should be called the domain was always very coupled to the infrastructure concerns... many classes had more than one thousand lines... methods had so many if statements creating so many paths to go through... namespaces 10 levels deep... a large usage of classes extensions...

 Almost every task would be to solve a bug.
-Some of them were created long time ago and others were introduced recently by a new fix.
+Some of them were created a long time ago and others were introduced recently by a new fix.
 Trying to investigate the code history to figure out the reason of some changes and how they could be related with other parts of the code wasn't even helpful because the commits weren't well-organized and had poor messages...

 For changing a small behavior he had to spend hours debugging and trying to understand what was written there.
-After a hole day of work the result sometimes was changing or adding ~10 lines.
+After a whole day of work, the result sometimes was changing or adding ~10 lines.
 Most of the new code was one more if statement deciding to update some value because it was wrong somehow causing a bug... the classes didn't validate themselves... there were getters and setters everywhere...

 _He was experiencing bad code..._